WARNING: unbalanced footnote start tag short code found.

 Extra pounds can put additional strain and pressure on your stomach and back muscles, causing them to weaken.
 This makes it difficult for them to support your back and even throws your posture off.
 And a few joints and muscles end up having to do all the work, stressing them out.
 So maintaining a healthy weight is important for reducing stress on spinal discs.[ref]Back Pain.
 University of Washington.[/ref]

 Even if weight management isn’t an issue, exercise is important for keeping your back limb and strong.
 Your physical therapist can help strengthen and stretch the right muscles to help heal your back.
-A good exercise session might include a warm-up, aerobic exercises, and exercises which work on certain muscle groups such as abdominal muscles and the lower back.[ref]Conditions We
+A good exercise session might include a warm-up, aerobic exercises, and exercises which work on certain muscle groups such as abdominal muscles and the lower back.[ref]Conditions We Treat: Degenerative Disc Disease.
+John Hopkins University.[/ref ] Here are a few helpful exercises that you can try – but do remember to stop if you experience discomfort or pain:

 The pelvic tilt: Lie down on your back with your knees bent slightly.
 Place a hand beneath your back and pull your abdominal muscles in.
 Hold the position for a count of 5 before relaxing.
 Repeat 10 times.